-Laguna Colorada is also home to a variety of flamingoes – Chilean, James (also called Puna) and Andean flamingos come here to breed.
-There are thousands of them congregating in the lagoon, making them one of the most important breeding places for flamingoes, particularly the James flamingo.
+Laguna Colorada is also home to a variety of flamingoes – Chilean, James (also called Puna), and Andean flamingos come here to breed.
+Thousands of them congregate in the lagoon, making them one of the most important breeding places for flamingoes, particularly the James flamingo.

 The flutter of pink over the red colors is a delightful sight.
 You can only distinguish the different species by their special characteristics.
 The Chilean flamingo has blue legs, a black-topped white bill and red knees.
 The Andean flamingo is the largest and has black and yellow bills as well as yellow legs.
 There is also the James flamingo, which is the smallest.
-The James flamingos, as well as the Andean flamingos, are among the world's rarest flamingos in the world.
-There is also very little information about them, as scientist are only beginning to study these species.
+The James flamingos and the Andean flamingos are among the world's rarest flamingos in the world.
+There is also very little information about them, as scientists are only beginning to study these species.
 These flamingos feed on the algae and brine shrimp in the lagoon.

-Laguna Colorada is located around 150 kilometers south of San Juan.
-The area is also near a number of other colored lagoons.
-Thus, the Laguna Colorada is usually part of a tour package that explores this highly attractive, though perhaps surreal, part of Bolivia.
+The lake is located around 150 kilometers south of San Juan.
+The area is also near several other colored lagoons.
+Thus, the Laguna Colorada is usually part of a tour package that explores this beautiful, though perhaps surreal, part of Bolivia.